7even/carbonate/README.md

 ## Usage

-There are 2 options to run Carbonate code: convert it to Ruby statically and use the resulting `.rb` files as you normally would or evaluate Carbonate source files dynamically.
+Currently there are 2 ways to run Carbonate code: convert it to Ruby statically and use the resulting `.rb` files as you normally would or evaluate Carbonate source files dynamically.

 ### Converting from Carbonate to Ruby